Dillinger Gang: Little Bohemia Lodge

+In early May, Dillinger paid a visit to Fred Hancock at 3301 East New York Street, Indianapolis (the Shell filling station where Hubert and Fred worked), and gave him $1,200 in cash.
+Fred Hancock:

 Agent Whitson had been observing the activity at the Shell station on the corner of New York and LaSalle.
-Whitson: "On 5-10-34 I noticed a stranger talking to Fred Hancock near the kerosene drum in the yard of the station at about 3:45 p.m.
-He was wearing blue overalls, brown vest, blue shirt and tie, dark hat, and wore spectacles, either rimless or with a thin metal rim.
-His complexion was ruddy and he had a stubble of beard.
-In his right hand he carried at all times what appeared to be a pint milk bottle wrapped in newspaper.
-About 3:50 p.m. the stranger left the station, going south on LaSalle Street toward Washington Street.
-Agent noted that the man appeared to have a deep cleft in his chin, and decided to follow him and have a better look at him.
-Agent reached the street without being observed by Hancock and followed the stranger, who was walking rapidly and without any noticeable lameness or infirmity in either leg.
-The man turned west on Washington Street when Agent was still between 25 and 30 yards behind him.
-When agent reached the street intersection, the man was nowhere in sight."
+Whitson:

 On May 24, it is alleged that Van Meter killed East Chicago patrolmen Francis Mulvihill and Martin O'Brien who had tried to pull them over.
 On June 7, Tommy Carroll was shot and killed by police in Waterloo, Iowa.
 Dillinger and Van Meter reunited with Nelson a week later and went into hiding.

 On June 30, Dillinger, Van Meter, Nelson, and an unidentified "fat man" robbed the Merchants National Bank in South Bend, Indiana.
 The identity of the "fat man" has never been confirmed; it is widely suspected that he was one of Nelson's associates, or, as suggested by Fatso Negri to the BOI, Pretty Boy Floyd.
 During the robbery, a police officer named Howard Wagner was killed when Van Meter shot him in the chest as he responded to the sound of a burst of submachine gunfire coming from inside the bank.
 Van Meter was shot in the head during the resulting shootout, and was seriously wounded.

 Green Lantern Tavern

 The Green Lantern speakeasy opened for business in 1928.
 It was located at 229 E 6th St. in St. Paul Minnesota.
 It became notorious for being a favorite hangout for prohibition crime figures including the Dillinger gang.
 In 1933 two members of the gang, Tommy Gannon and William Albert "Pat" Reilly, took over its operations.
 The details of the how and why of that transaction are undocumented, but "Pat" Reilly was one of the Tavern's bartenders.
-Kay Glispie(Canadian), was a waitress there that at that time, said she was only to approach customers when summoned to their tables.
+Kay Glispie (Canadian), was a waitress there that at that time, said she was only to approach customers when summoned to their tables.